hope21kmj/madoo/doc/build-osx.md

  -arch x86_64
  -isysroot $(xcode-select --print-path)/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.6.sdk

-Once dependencies are compiled, see release-process.md for how the Reddcoin-Qt.app bundle is packaged and signed to create the .dmg disk image that is distributed.
+Once dependencies are compiled, see release-process.md for how the Madoocoin-Qt.app bundle is packaged and signed to create the .dmg disk image that is distributed.

 Running
 -------

-It's now available at `./reddcoind`, provided that you are still in the `src` directory.
+It's now available at `./madoocoind`, provided that you are still in the `src` directory.
 We have to first create the RPC configuration file, though.

-Run `./reddcoind` to get the filename where it should be put, or just try these
+Run `./madoocoind` to get the filename where it should be put, or just try these
 commands:

-    echo -e "rpcuser=reddcoinrpc\reddcoinrpcpassword=$(xxd -l 16 -p /dev/urandom)" > "/Users/${USER}/Library/Application Support/Reddcoin/reddcoin.conf"
+    echo -e "rpcuser=madoocoinrpc\madoocoinrpcpassword=$(xxd -l 16 -p /dev/urandom)" > "/Users/${USER}/Library/Application Support/Madoocoin/madoocoin.conf"
-    chmod 600 "/Users/${USER}/Library/Application Support/Reddcoin/reddcoin.conf"
+    chmod 600 "/Users/${USER}/Library/Application Support/Madoocoin/madoocoin.conf"

 When next you run it, it will start downloading the blockchain, but it won't output anything while it's doing this.
 This process may take several hours;
 you can monitor its process by looking at the debug.log file, like this:

-    tail -f $HOME/Library/Application\ Support/Reddcoin/debug.log
+    tail -f $HOME/Library/Application\ Support/Madoocoin/debug.log

 Other commands:

-    ./reddcoind -daemon # to start the bitcoin daemon.
+    ./madoocoind -daemon # to start the bitcoin daemon.
-    ./reddcoin-cli --help  # for a list of command-line options.
+    ./madoocoin-cli --help  # for a list of command-line options.
-    ./reddcoin-cli help    # When the daemon is running, to get a list of RPC commands
+    ./madoocoin-cli help    # When the daemon is running, to get a list of RPC commands